Fall, Spring, Summer, Academic Year

 • Permission of the UI Study Abroad advisor

 This semester, academic year or summer program offers students the opportunity to enroll in courses in a variety of disciplines related to Czech, Central and Eastern European studies at Charles University.
 No prior Czech language study is required, and most classes are taught in English.

 The program is administered by the University Studies Abroad Consortium (USAC), of which the University of Iowa is a member.
 UI students earn resident credit.

 Students take an intensive two-week beginning Czech langauge course plus longer courses taught in English in a variety of disciplines.
-An internship may be available to students who have a 3.0 GPA or above and at least junior standing.
 An optional field study course to Vienna and Budapest is also offered.

 Students can study on this program for a semester, academic year or summer session.
 Check with the Study Abroad office for specific dates for your intended session.